 Heeding the EU’s “friendly nudge,” the first German police departments waved auf Wiedersehen to their forest green uniforms in 2004.
 Even by 1998, Oestergaard’s design was showing its age—not just in cut, but in function.
 To a certain degree, modernization was needed.
 However, many felt that giving up the beloved green uniforms was too steep a price to pay.

 For many Germans the EU “recommendation” was simultaneously patronizing and entirely tone deaf.
 Over the years the Förstergrün uniform had been inexorably linked to the liberation of East Germany.
 It was in many ways a symbol of the resilience of the German people, and the triumph of the Western world against the evils of communism.
-Spain and Italy had also gone to bat to preserve historic uniforms, why should Germany—the economic engine the EU itself – back down?
+Spain and Italy had also gone to bat to preserve historic uniforms, why should Germany—the economic engine of the EU itself – back down?

 Although many German states quickly succumbed to the EU mandate, two states, Bavaria and Saarland, held out.
 And so, decades after the fall of the Berlin Wall, a bureaucratic Cold War was declared.